-It’s crazy to think that the national championship game will be played in just over two weeks from today!
-Since most of you have never participated in a NCDA national championship tournament before, we are going to look at what exactly that is going to look like and how to best set yourself and your team up for success during the tournament.
+It’s crazy to think that the national championship game will be played in less than one week from today!
+Since many of you have never participated in a NCDA national championship tournament before, we are going to look at what exactly that is going to look like and how to best set yourself and your team up for success during the tournament.

 – Tournament Format –